syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 By using QueryRowHeight event, you can match the RowIndex from QueryRowHeightEventArgs with GetHeaderIndex () helper method that returns index of the Header.
 You can refer to the following link to get more [resolver](http://help.syncfusion.com/ug/wpf/default.htm) methods of the SfDataGrid.

-> Note: Need to add Syncfusion.UI.Xaml.Grid.Helper namespace to use GetHeaderIndex () method.
+N> Need to add Syncfusion.UI.Xaml.Grid.Helper namespace to use GetHeaderIndex () method.